Lakeside-Apps/HouzLinc/README.md

 ### Building a signed App Package
 TBD

+### Limitations
+- Only i2 devices and up are supported (Insteon Engine version 2).
+This can be checked with GetInsteonEngineVersion command in Console.
+- I have not tested with i3 devices yet.
+- Timers are not supported for lack of public documentation.
+Will try to reverse engineer, but would welcome Insteon sharing the protocol.
+- To make the Android emulator work acceptably [see here](https://stackoverflow.com/questions/69134922/google-chrome-browser-in-android-12-emulator-doesnt-load-any-webpages-internet#:~:text=It%27s%20caused%20by%20vulkan.%20To%20fix%20it%2C%20you,exist%20already%29%3A%20Vulkan%20%3D%20off%20GLDirectMem%20%3D%20on)
+- Detaching the load on a keypadlinc is not supported.
+We could support it but it is very limited in that there is no way to control the load from one of the buttons on the keypadlinc itself in that configuration.
+So I am not sure if it's worth the effort.
+If you have a use case for this, let me know.

+### What I would like to build next
+- Move the app to Microsoft Store and Google Play Store.
+- Support for iOS and the Apple Store.
+- Support for more devices, e.g., i3 devices, and more device types.
+- Support for Google Drive and DropBox as places to store the houzlinc configuration file.
+- Support for schedules.
+- One click batch operations, e.g., create an All-Off scene for all devices in one scene or multiple scenes, or an All-Off-Button scene that turns off the light on an All-Off button when a device on the scene is activated.

 ### Contribution
 You are welcome to contribute changes by submitting Pull Requests to the 'main' branch.
 For the time being, I'll be the sole approver of changes.
 I am in the process of building a pipeline for building and validating changes.
 At this time, that process is manual, and has to be done by me.

-### Notes
-- Only i2 devices are supported (Insteon Engine vs. 2).
-Can be checked with GetInsteonEngineVersion command in Console.
-- I have also not tested with i3 devices yet.
-- Timers are not supported for lack of public documentation.
-Will try to reverse engineer, but would welcome Insteon sharing the protocol.
-- making the Android emulator work acceptably: [see here](https://stackoverflow.com/questions/69134922/google-chrome-browser-in-android-12-emulator-doesnt-load-any-webpages-internet#:~:text=It%27s%20caused%20by%20vulkan.%20To%20fix%20it%2C%20you,exist%20already%29%3A%20Vulkan%20%3D%20off%20GLDirectMem%20%3D%20on)
-- observing model changes are used for two different purposes:
-  1- to update the UI in the View Model layer
-  2- to update the persisted model in the persistence subsystem of the Model layer
-- Detaching the load on a keypadlinc is not supported.
-We could support it but it is very limited in that there is no way to control the load from one of the buttons on the keypadlinc in that configuration.